Last updated: October 23, 2020

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-Details of retention periods for different aspects of your personal information are available in our retention policy which is available from Lenguax as per Clause XX.
+Details of retention periods for different aspects of your personal information are available in our retention policy which is available from Lenguax.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 10. How and where do we store your Personal Data?